How to Create Adorable DIY Planters — Easy Step-by-Step Guide

 2. 2

 Ensure your terracotta pots are clean and dry.
-Wipe them down with a damp cloth if needed and let them air dry completely.
+Wipe them down with a damp cloth if needed to remove any dust or debris, and let them air dry completely before proceeding to prevent paint from peeling or not adhering properly.

 3. 3

 If you're creating faces or characters, decide on your design.
-You can sketch it lightly with a pencil if you prefer.
+You can sketch it lightly with a pencil if you prefer, or simply freehand your design directly onto the pot.
+Consider the shape of the pot and how your design will wrap around it.

 4. 4